darkf/darkf.github.com/posts/darkfo_devlog_pt_8.md

 <a href="darkfo-triangles.png"><img src="darkfo-triangles.png" alt="DarkFO Triangles" width="675" height="165"></a>

-That's all possible configurations of them.
+That's all possible configurations of upside-down triangles.

-This is how they look mashed together into one, which is how they'd be blended onto a tile:
+This is how all triangles (rightside-up and upside-down) look mashed together into one composite, which is how they'd be blended onto a tile:

 <a href="darkfo-triangles-together.png"><img src="darkfo-triangles-together.png" alt="DarkFO Triangles Together" width="80" height="80"></a>